docker/docs/content/cloud/ecs-integration.md

 **What does the error `this tool requires the "new ARN resource ID format"` mean?**

 This error message means that your account requires the new ARN resource ID format for ECS.
-To learn more, see [Migrating your Amazon ECS deployment to the new ARN and resource ID format](https://aws.amazon.com/blogs/compute/migrating-your-amazon-ecs-deployment-to-the-new-arn-and-resource-id-format-2/){: target="_blank" rel="noopener" class="_"}.
+To learn more, see [Migrating your Amazon ECS deployment to the new ARN and resource ID format](https://aws.amazon.com/blogs/compute/migrating-your-amazon-ecs-deployment-to-the-new-arn-and-resource-id-format-2/).

 ## Feedback

 Thank you for trying out the Docker Compose CLI.
 Your feedback is very important to us.
-Let us know your feedback by creating an issue in the [Compose CLI](https://github.com/docker/compose-cli){: target="_blank" rel="noopener" class="_"} GitHub repository.
+Let us know your feedback by creating an issue in the [Compose CLI](https://github.com/docker/compose-cli) GitHub repository.